synthome-dev/synthome/packages/synthome-sdk/README.md

 ### Environment Variables

 - `SYNTHOME_API_KEY` - Your Synthome API key (required)
+  - Get your API key from [https://synthome.dev](https://synthome.dev)

-### Passing Options
+### Passing API Key Directly

-You can also pass configuration directly:
+You can also pass your API key directly in the code:

 ```typescript
 const execution = await compose(